ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 ## TL;DR

-[PyDelhi conf 2017][pydelhi_conf_2017] was a two-day conference which featured workshops, a dev sprints, both full-length and lightning talks.
+[PyDelhi conf 2017][pydelhi_conf_2017] was a two-day conference which featured workshops, dev sprints, both full-length and lightning talks.
 If you are a beginner, this conference is worth attending because there are free workshops.
 If you are an experienced developer, then you will surely get advanced level talks for you.
 Delhiites should not miss the chance to attend this conference.
 I